- Introduction

 Adding Widget

-If the system administrator adds a new widget, it automatically becomes a system one.
+When a system administrator adds a new widget, it automatically becomes a system widget.
 This means that only the administrator has the privilege to modify, or delete the widget.
-Tenant administrators can also create widgets.
-But they have permission to modify only the widgets they created.
+Tenant administrators can also create widgets, but they are granted permission to modify only the widgets they have created.
 You can always implement and add your widgets by following this guide.

 To add a new widget, you should:

 - Navigate to the "Widgets Library" page using the main menu on the left.
-Click the "+" icon in the upper right corner of the screen, and select the "Create new widgets type" option from the drop-down menu;
+Click the "+" icon in the upper right corner of the screen, and select the "Create new widget" option from the drop-down menu;

 - In the pop-up window select widget type;

-- In the pop-up window select widget type.
-In the dialog window that appears, enter the name of the new widget.
-Enter the widget JavaScript code, then click "Save" to complete the creation of widget;
+- In the dialog window that appears, enter the name of the new widget, input the widget JavaScript code, and then click "Save" to complete the widget creation;

 Exporting Widget